 Hotels

-We stayed mainly in 3* hotels (and a few 4), and I found the prices quite low and the standard quite high compared with 3 hotels back home (again, the price felt is influenced by the yen rate at the time).
+We stayed mainly in 3* hotels (and a few 4), and I found the prices quite low and the standard quite high compared with 3 hotels back home.
 The staff are really helpful.
 Cleanliness is beyond reproach.

 You can leave your luggage at the hotel if you arrive too early for check-in, or if you don’t want to take it directly with you after check-out.
 In some hotels, this is self-service, with an anti-theft cable and a code, while in others it’s the staff who take care of it.